Tecu23/Visualization-of-Dynamic-Memory-Allocation/README.md

 ### **Installing the necessary libraries and running the application**

-- Make sure you have [Python](https://www.python.org/) on your computer
+- Make sure you have [Python 3](https://www.python.org/) on your computer

 <br />